 Shocking but true is the apostle Peter’s Holy Spirit-inspired statement (vs. 21): “It would have been better for them not to have known the way of righteousness, than to have known it and then to turn their backs on the sacred command that was passed on to them.”
 You may be finding that thought disconcerting.
 But it is the infallible word of God!
 And the Spirit-inspired writer goes on to liken such a person to a dog who vomits the sickening contents of his stomach, then turns right around and eats again that disgusting vomit.

-And remember, Peter is not speaking of those who hear the Gospel and simply reject it.
-No, he is speaking of people who have come to Christ for salvation “by knowing our Lord and Savior Jesus Christ” and thereby have “escaped the corruption of the world.”
+And remember, Peter is not speaking of those who hear the Gospel and reject it (which is a fatal choice for them).
+He is speaking here of people who have come to Christ for salvation “by knowing our Lord and Savior Jesus Christ” and thereby have “escaped the corruption of the world.”
 But sadly, they have later on “turned their backs on” the way of righteousness, have returned to the world’s corruptions, and are “again entangled in it and are overcome.”
 They are like the proverbial sow who, having been washed, goes right back to wallowing in the mud!

 1 Timothy 4:1